How to Spend 2 Days in Singapore Itinerary

 If you are a really big foodie, consider doing a food tour with a local to discover all the best stalls!

 Where to Stay in Singapore

 It was really hard for us to find a place to stay that was in our budget and centralized.
-After tons of research, I finally found The Fragrance Hotel Riverside.
+After tons of research, I finally found ibis budget Singapore Clarke Quay.
 The room was small and we didn’t have a window, but we were super-centralized in Clarke Quay Central, and within walking distance to everything!
-Our Stay was about $70 USD a night and had a nice rooftop pool.
-Check the hotel out here: The Fragrance Hotel Riverside.
+Other popular places to stay in Singapore include:

 Getting Around Singapore

 The easiest way to get around is through Grab (like Uber).
 Their metro system, the MRT works well too, but we prefer walking and walking around Singapore is really nice and easy.
 We only used Grab to and from the airport and to Sentosa.

 To use Grab, you will need internet on your cell phone.
 I would recommend getting a sim card from the airport.
 We got the Hitourist which gives you 100GBs and cost $15 SGD.
 The wifi worked great everywhere for us and we were able to use the mobile hotspot for our computers.
 You can check out the plans here.

 After enjoying your 2 days in Singapore, I would recommend getting to the airport early.
 Generally speaking, airports are not a place you want to spend much time in.
 However, the Changi Airport has been voted the number 1 airport in the world and for good reason.